Improved model-based clustering performance using Bayesian initialization averaging: Results

-Figure $\ref{fig:ais_histograms}$ displays a histogram of the convergent log-likelihoods for the $11$ continuous variables of the \emph{AIS} data set, using BIA, with both $40$ initial $\mathbf{Z}$ matrices and $50$ preliminary EM runs (Figure $\ref{fig:ais_hist_new1}$) and $50$ initial $\mathbf{Z}$ matrices and $100$ preliminary EM runs (Figure $\ref{fig:ais_hist_new2}$) respectively.
-The former gives a similar distribution of convergent log-likelihood values to that obtained using the previously developed pyramid burn-in methodology developed by \citep{OHagan2012} in Figure $\ref{fig:ais_hist_old}$.
-The latter gives a superior distribution of convergent log-likelihoods.
+A grid search across possible combinations identified that any combination incorporating upwards of $50$ initial $\mathbf{Z}$ matrices and $100$ preliminary EM runs yields a superior distribution of convergent log-likelihoods for the BIA method in comparison to those identified under competing methodologies.
+The combination of $40$ $\mathbf{Z}$ matrices and $50$ preliminary EM steps is included merely to demonstrate that even at lower settings the outcome is not inferior to that of competing methodologies.

 The model applied has $G = 2$ multivariate normal components and ellipsoidal covariance structure with equal shape and volume (EEV in standard \textbf{mclust} nomenclature) as selected by BIC.
 The purple vertical line represents the optimal log-likelihood reached by \textbf{mclust}'s hierarchical clustering initialization with $G = 2$ groups and EEV covariance structure.
 The ``soft'' label-switching methodology is employed in this instance, but there is minimal effect on the results of alternatively using the ``hard'' label-switching approach.

 The BIA approach is extremely fast to run, requiring only $5\%$ of the processing time needed by the alternative schemes developed by \cite{OHagan2012} for the \emph{AIS} data.
 This shows that BIA has potential to be applied to data sets with large numbers of observations and variables, or to more complex mixture models for continuous data.
 For thoroughness, the BIA method was also applied to the \emph{Virginicas}, \emph{Galaxies} and \emph{Hidalgo} data sets used as motivating examples by \cite{OHagan2012}.
 As was the case with the \emph{AIS} data, the distribution of convergent log-likelihoods was comparable to or better than that found using the competing burn-in and parameter targeting methods, but at considerably lower computational cost.